Maarten Paes

-Maarten Vincent Paes (/nl/; born 14 May 1998) is a professional footballer who plays as a goalkeeper for Major League Soccer club FC Dallas.
-Born in the Netherlands, he represents the Indonesia national team.
+Maarten Vincent Paes (/nl/; born 14 May 1998) is a professional footballer who plays as a goalkeeper for Eredivisie club Ajax.
+Born in the Netherlands, he plays for the Indonesia national team.

 Club career

 NEC

 In the 2017–18 season, Paes served as a backup goalkeeper to Joris Delle at NEC.

 Utrecht

 In 2018, Paes had the opportunity to join FC Utrecht, where he became the reserve goalkeeper behind David Jensen and Nick Marsman.
-He made his debut for the club on 19 August 2018, in a 2-0 home victory against PEC Zwolle.
+He made his debut for the club on 19 August 2018, in a 2–0 home victory against PEC Zwolle.
 Paes was given the opportunity to play as Jensen was ill, and Marsman was absent due to injury.
 This was his only match for the first team during the 2018/19 season, although he did play several matches for Jong FC Utrecht during that campaign.

 At the start of the 2019/20 season, Paes surprisingly became FC Utrecht's first-choice goalkeeper.
 However, during the winter break, he had an awful shoulder blade injury that required around six months of recuperation.
 As a result, FC Utrecht chose to loan PSV's Jeroen Zoet for six months during the winter transfer window.
 Zoet had lost his starting spot early in the season to Lars Unnerstall.

 The 2020/21 season was a rollercoaster for FC Utrecht's goalkeeping position.
 Paes started the season as the first-choice goalkeeper, but after a few games, he was replaced by Thijmen Nijhuis.
 Following the departure of John van der Brom, Paes returned to the starting lineup for a brief while.
 Ultimately, Eric Oelschlägel made the most appearances in goal that season.

 Paes was sidelined from the starting lineup for the 2021/22 season, with Fabian de Keijzer taking over during the winter.
 However, an injury to Fabian de Keijzer in early May allowed Eric Oelschlägel to walk onto the pitch, becoming one of three goalkeepers to do so that season.